 • THTR 2510 – Performing America: Identities on Stage

 What does it mean to act (or dance) like an American?
-This course looks at American performances in drama, dance, and theatrical events as reflections of changing American identities.
-We will look at indigenous and colonial drama, but the majority of the course will focus on drama, musical theater, and dance of the 19th and 20th centuries.
+This course examined representative American performances in drama, dance, and theatrical events as reflections of changing American identities.
+Included indigenous and colonial drama, as well as history of drama, musical theater, and dance of the 19th and 20th centuries.
 In particular, we will look at the ways in which specific performances defined what it meant to be American, as well as how individual artists reshaped theater and dance to represent their own diverse identities.

 • TH 610/620/630 – Performance Research | Scholarship | Proseminar

 Developed new graduate seminars on research methods, scholarship, and professional practices in theatre and performance studies.
 (Taught 610, 620) Emphasis on emerging methodologies, especially digital humanities research and practice-based research.

 Graduate seminar in production dramaturgy; included modules on live events outside of theatre, dance, and dramaturgy in new media and intermedial performance.